35 Valentine's Day gifts we love from Nordstrom

 Salvatore Ferragamo 59mm Aviator Sunglasses ($289; nordstrom.com)

-A good pair of aviator sunglasses never go out of style, especially when they're from Salvatore Ferragamo.
+A good pair of aviator sunglasses never goes out of style, especially when they're from Salvatore Ferragamo.

 Note: The prices above reflect the retailer's listed price at the time of publication.